thebreckoning/LaikaTek/README.md

 # Currently working on
 - Getting the Docker app to authenticate to the Azure Key vault
-- Establishing a secure database connection using my Azure key
+- Establishing a secure database connection using Azure keys

 # Installation